tomekregulski/real-easy-cms/README.md

 # Introduction

-This app utlizes mySQL and the Node.js environment to provide a simple solution to managing a CMS.
+This is a Node.js application that utlizes MySQL and the Node.js environment to provide a simple Central Management System.
 The user interacts with the app via command line, which communicates with the database to retrieve the requested information; as well as add, delete, or update entries.

 # Description